-- The Getting Started CD contains release bulletins and installation guides in PDF format, and may also contain other documents or updated information not included on the SyBooks CD.
+- The Getting Started CD contains release bulletins and installation guides in PDF format.
 It is included with your software.
-To read or print documents on the Getting Started CD, you need Adobe Acrobat Reader, which you can download at no charge from the Adobe Web site using a link provided on the CD. - The SyBooks CD contains product manuals and is included with your software.
-The Eclipse-based SyBooks browser allows you to access the manuals in an easy-to-use, HTML-based format.
+To read or print documents on the Getting Started CD, you need Adobe Acrobat Reader, which you can download at no charge from the Adobe Web site using a link provided on the CD. - The Sybase Product Documentation Web site is accessible using a standard Web browser.
+In addition to product documentation, you will find links to EBFs/Maintenance, Technical Documents, Case Management, Solved Cases, newsgroups, and the Sybase Developer Network.